-- Function: jregister-handler [java] object event handler &key data count not-documented - Function: jresolve-method [java] method-name instance &rest args
+- Function: jregister-handler [java] object event handler &key data count not-documented - Function: jresolve-method [java] method-name instance & rest args

 Finds the most specific Java method METHOD-NAME on INSTANCE applicable to arguments ARGS.
 Returns NIL if no suitable method is found.

-The algorithm used for resolution is the same used by JCALL when it is called with a string as the first parameter (METHOD-REF). - Function: jrun-exception-protected [java] closure
+The algorithm used for resolution is the same used by JCALL when it is called with a string as the first parameter (METHOD-REF).

-Invokes the function CLOSURE and returns the result.
-Signals an error if stack or heap exhaustion occurs.

-- Function: jstatic [java] method class & rest args

-Invokes the static method METHOD on class CLASS with ARGS.

-- Function: jstatic-raw [java] method class & rest args

-Invokes the static method METHOD on class CLASS with ARGS.
-Does not attempt to coerce the arguments or result into a Lisp object.

-- Function: make-classloader [java] & optional parent

-- Function: make-immediate-object [java] object Goptional type
+- Function: jrun-exception-protected [java] closure Invokes the function CLOSURE and returns the result.
+Signals an error if stack or heap exhaustion occurs. - Function: jstatic [java] method class &rest args Invokes the static method METHOD on class CLASS with ARGS. - Function: jstatic-raw [java] method class &rest args Invokes the static method METHOD on class CLASS with ARGS.
+Does not attempt to coerce the arguments or result into a Lisp object. - Function: make-classloader [java] & optional parent not-documented - Function: make-immediate-object [java] object & optional type